secmohammed/artify/README.md

 #### 4.5 Create A Repository

-Repository patten is absolutely a powerful pattern that you should use in order to separate logic from your database layer ( model ).
+Repository patten is absolutely a powerful pattern that you should use in order to separate logic from your database layer ( model ) and keep your model cleaner.

 ```bash
  php artisan artify:repository <name of repo> (-m?) (-f?)